jossefaz/jossefaz/README.md

 Well organized work is a must for me : I use productivity tool for all my tasks and coding issues such as Trello, Jira, Github and Gitlab projects.
 DevOps tools are also a must for most of my projects and I use Docker, K8s, Travis CI and Jenkins for testing and deploying.

-I am alway eager to work on chanllenging tasks.
+I am always eager to work on chanllenging tasks.
 I got strong interpersonal and teamworks skills.
 By the way, I love medieval history and Kendo (Japanese fencing).

 <p align="center">